sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

 Lagrange's Method in Physics/Mechanics
 ======================================

-Formulation of the equations of motion in :mod:`mechanics` using Lagrange's Method starts with the creation of generalized coordinates and a Lagrangian.
+The formulation of the equations of motion in :mod:`mechanics` using Lagrange's Method starts with the creation of generalized coordinates and a Lagrangian.
 The Lagrangian can either be created with the ``Lagrangian`` function or can be a user supplied function.
 In this case we will supply the